dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

 LIGO supports simple polymorphism when introducing declarations.
-This allows to write functions parametric on a type that can be later instantiated to particular types.
+This allows to write functions parametric on a type that can be later instantiated to concrete types.

 ## The identity function

-For any given type `t`, there is a canonical function of type `t -> t` (function from `t` to `t`): it takes an argument, and returns it straight away.
-For example, we can write the identity function for `int`:
+For any given type `t`, there is a canonical function of type `t -> t` (function from `t` to `t`): it takes an argument, and returns it immediately.
+For instance, we can write the identity function for `int` as follows:

 <Syntax syntax="pascaligo">